 The expression iPhone restore is used to mean the process of reinstalling iPhone operating system (IOS) as an upgrade or downgrade.

 - iPhone firmware restore can be done using Apple's own iTunes or through jailbreak tools like Redsnow.

 iPhone restore is also used to mean reinstallation of previous iPhone data backed up in your computer or iCloud.
 This kind of restore is usually applicable soon after IOS restore has been done.

 - iPhone backup restore is commonly done using iTunes but is also possible using third party applications like iTools.

 Backed iPhone data can only be restored to an iPhone whose firmware version is the same or higher.
 You cannot restore iPhone backup to older IOS firmware.

 These notable iPhone content can be backed up using iTunes and iCloud:

 - Mail accounts and not emails

 - Voice memos

 However, the music collection that you synced with iTunes from your laptop is not saved during backup and cannot be restored.
-But you can use third party applications like iTools to save music to your computer before restoration.
+But you can use third party applications like iTools to save these to your computer before firmware restoration.